 Related diseases are conditions that have similar signs and symptoms.
 A health care provider may consider these conditions in the table below when making a diagnosis.
 Please note that the table may not include all the possible conditions related to this disease.

 Conditions with similar signs and symptoms from Orphanet

->

-> Differential diagnosis includes inflammatory demyelinating CNS disease (such as multiple sclerosis, acute disseminated encephalitis, neuromyelitis optica (Devic's disease); see these terms), other diseases involving the CNS (Meniere disease (see this term), infections, malignancies, psychotic disorders, cerebrovascular disease and isolated branch retinal artery occlusion) and autoimmune diseases (limbic encephalitis, Cogan syndrome, Eales disease, autoimmune inner-ear disease, polyarteritis nodosa, Wegener granulomatosis, Churg-Strauss syndrome, systemic lupus erythematosus, antiphospholipid syndrome, Sjögren syndrome and Behçet disease; see these terms).
+Inflammatory demyelinating CNS disease (such as multiple sclerosis, acute disseminated encephalitis, neuromyelitis optica spectrum disorders), autoimmune encephalitis, and various other diseases involving CNS, retina, and inner ear, including infections, malignancies, psychotic disorders, cerebrovascular disease, migraine, Meniere disease , isolated BRAO) and a variety of autoimmune diseases such as Cogan syndrome, Eales disease, autoimmune inner-ear disease, polyarteritis nodosa, Wegener granulomatosis, Churg-Strauss syndrome, systemic lupus erythematosus, antiphospholipid syndrome, Sjögren syndrome and Behçet disease.

->

-> Visit the Orphanet disease page for more information.
+Visit the Orphanet disease page for more information.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.

 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.